psaiteja/psaiteja.github.io/content/publication/soups-2017/index.md

   surveys
 authors:
 - Bram Bonné
-- Sai Teja Peddinti
+- admin
 - Igor Bilogrevic
 - Nina Taft

-date: '2017-01-01'
+date: '2017-07-12'

 publishDate: '2025-07-30T18:33:34.984462Z'

 publication_types:
 - paper-conference

-publication: '*Proceedings of the Thirteenth USENIX Conference on Usable Privacy and Security*'
+publication: 'Proceedings of the Thirteenth USENIX Conference on Usable Privacy and Security'
+publication_short: 'USENIX SOUPS'

 abstract: A great deal of research on the management of user data on smartphones via permission systems has revealed significant levels of user discomfort, lack of understanding, and lack of attention.
 The majority of these studies were conducted on Android devices